|

 18805, "C" Company, 2nd Battalion, Bedfordshire Regiment.

-Age 33.
+Aged 33.
 Born Clifton, enlisted Bedford, resident Langford.
-Son of
+Son

-William and Sarah Bland, of Clifton, Beds; husband of Margaret Bland,
+of William and Sarah Bland, of Clifton, Beds; husband of Margaret

-of Stockbridge, Henlow.
-Buried in Chocques Military Cemetery, Pas
+Bland, of Stockbridge, Henlow.
+Buried in Chocques Military Cemetery,

 Note: